User login

 • A wireless access point.
 This allows people to connect to the network wirelessly.

 • An internet connection.
-This could be a standard broadband line, or a high capacity, robust leased line.
+This could be a simple broadband connection over a telephone line or a faster fibre connection.

 • A hardware firewall.
 This creates a secure barrier between your network and the internet, blocking security threats.

-Networks also often include a network server which acts as an IT hub and central files store.
+Networks also often include a network server which runs central applications, acts as an IT hub and provides file storage.

 Network hardware building blocks

-When building their network, most businesses install network sockets at convenient locations in their premises.
-These cost about £2 each.
+When building their network most businesses install network sockets at convenient locations in their premises, so computers and other devices can be plugged into the network.
+The sockets cost about £3 each.

 Switches and routers: important network components

 Your IT requirements and business growth plans are likely to dictate your choice of router or switch.
+Ask your IT supplier if you’re unsure.
 You need a spare router connection for every piece of equipment you want to wire up to the network.

-You can also add a wireless access point or use a wireless router so people can connect to your network wirelessly (as long as their computer has wireless technology).
+You can also add a wireless access point or use a wireless router so people can connect to your network wirelessly.

 Wireless is ideal for providing network access in meetings or common areas and can also be used to offer internet access to visitors.
 A wireless access point will cost from £20.
 Wireless routers start at £40.